 How much does Trader Joe’s Vegetable Fried Rice cost?

 I paid $2.29 for this bag of frozen rice in December 2018.
 It’s hard to argue with the price, even the cheapest Chinese restaurant usually starts at $6-$8 for fried rice.
+Check out their chicken fried rice here too.

 Other Trader Joe’s products